Menditect/documentation/additional/04-knownissues/03-design-tests/microflow-list-covers-close-button.md

 This is a known issue that will be fixed in a future release.

-Click the "X" on the top right to close the page without adding a Microflow Call teststep.
+Click the "X" on the top right or press `Escape` on the keyboard to close the page without adding a Microflow Call teststep.